sjpierce/FMDE2024/README.md

 This section is for users who want to do more than just casually examine the slides and example files side by side.
 The best way to learn is to actually install all the software and then try rendering some files yourself.
-To render either my presentation slides or my other example Quarto scripts from the source code:
+To render my presentation slides:

 - Install the necessary [software for reproducible research with R](https://sjpierce.github.io/rr_software.html)